atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 - link: https://atproto-tools.getgrist.com/t6bKvzR97jxB/main-list/m/fork
-	- link is to a forkable version aka [fiddle mode](https://support.getgrist.com/glossary/#fiddle-mode) - you can also just fork or download the db from the green share button in the top left
+	- link is to a forkable version aka [fiddle mode](https://support.getgrist.com/glossary/#fiddle-mode) - you can fork or download the db from the green share button in the top left
-	- (pm me if you want to help contriubte)
+	- (pm me if you want to help contribute)
 - tasks
 	- getting data
 		- https://pipedream.com/docs/